 Digital wallets and payment systems are quickly becoming the new norm for payments at the point of sale as well as innovations led by payday lenders.
 The idea of people carrying cash and even paying by cheque is simply something that does not occur with the same frequency that it once did.
 As a result, there are many companies today that are opting for plastic and digital only initiatives at their point of sale.
 If you are in the modern business world and you are not familiar with digital wallets and payments, you could be missing out on a large audience of customers in your industry.
-Here are some top facts on digital wallets and payments that you can use to gain an edge when using them both as a consumer and a business.
+Here are some top facts on understanding digital wallets and payments that you can use to gain an edge when using them both as a consumer and a business.

 There are a number of digital payment providers online that have definitely taken the lead when it comes to delivering some of the best service.
 While there are many payment processors for credit cards and other services, when it comes to digital wallets some of the biggest providers are currently only a few companies.
 This is unlike the market for payday loans.

 As some of these online in digital wallets allow customers to spend cash on their phone as well as in stores and online, they are creating much more versatile forms of payment than ever before.
 These are the leading companies that are allowing individuals to go without their physical wallets for the first time.
 They can store everything from online digital currency from the platform to credit card information.
 What these big three have enabled is the chance for customers to simply pull up their phone at point-of-sale and have the option to pay for any purchase just as they would an application or digital file in the app market.

 In order to help customers with this transition as well as to increase security leaders in this market a few tech giants are also releasing a physical wallet card.
 Utilising the physical wallet card is ensuring that even point-of-sale terminals that don 't allow tap pay or pay by the application will still be able to offer point-of-sale with their system.
 Using the physical real wallet card is now enabled anywhere where customers could pay with a credit card.